alefranz/MELT/README.md

 ### Assert scopes

-The logger factory exposes a property `Sink` to access the sink that collect the logs.
+The logger factory exposes a property `Sink` to access the sink that collects the logs.
 The sink exposes a property `Scopes` that enumerates all the captured scopes.

 For example, to test with xUnit that a single scope has been emitted and it had a specific message: